Few steps how to start in Movescount.

 All Moves that are made by public members are shown in Moves.
 There you can see what kind of Moves others get up to—and maybe get some inspiration or start a friendly competition.
 You can see all the data they’ve included in the Move.
 If you want to give your seal of approval, you can give a thumbs-up to the Move or a shout in the shoutbox and the member who made the Move will see it in their scoreboard.

 You can browse other members’ Moves either on the map view – that is focused to the location you have set in your profile location – or as a list.
-You can sort Moves in many ways—selecting between most liked, latest and longest, selecting the activity from activity icons or choosing the time frame.
+You can sort Moves in many ways—selecting between most liked, latest and longest or selecting the specific activity.

 Tip!
 Each Move has its unique address so you can always share the most inspiring, record-breaking, blood, sweat, and tears-inducing Moves in Twitter, Facebook, or other social media site by clicking on the icon on the bottom-right corner.